mohangk/goodroot.ca/content/post/2018-12-22-biological-boot-loader.md

 Champion of great esteem have lost table games to programs.
 These programs were written by groups of dedicated researchers.
 Afterwards, we claim a machine beat our best.
 But this is not the workings of an artificial mind; it is group intelligence woven into an application.
 When you take a step back, the outcomes are neither surprising nor fair.
 It's the many, money and time versus the one and pressure!

 We have not yet entered the era of the prescient, conscious machine.
 We are nowhere near a new form of electronic intelligence.
 We may never see it.
-Instead, we are building sophisticated applications that **mirror the logical and rationale frameworks** inherinited from their programmers.
+Instead, we are building sophisticated applications that **mirror the logical and rationale frameworks** inherited from their programmers.

 These applications make decisions based on available data.
 They may have room to analyze and interpret, but their interpretations are methods which themselves are born from someone's existing mental framework.
 It is not the fault of artificial intelligence if a strawberry picking machine destroys all human life, replacing emotional flash bags with more and more fields of juicy strawberries.
-The fault will be the progammers.
+The fault will be the programmers.
 It will be a **programmed intention** born from the hyper acute logical frameworks which created the application.

-But we are on the brink of a reality where those acute, logical application smight **expand themselves and create their own intentions**.
+But we are on the brink of a reality where those acute, logical applications might **expand themselves and create their own intentions**.
 Soon, we may lose control.
 To honour a simple directive - like how to pick more strawberries - an application might learn to disable its own checks and balances, evaluate humans as counter-intuitive to its goal, and then remove us from the equation, thus ending all human life.

-What a program it would be, to emerge victorious after the battle with countless other programs, each stumbling over their once clear directives.
+What a program it would be, emerging victorious after the battle with countless other programs, each stumbling over their once clear directives.
 The winner must crawl out of the tangled soup of programed entities, each thrashing about, evolving, growing and changing and learning in an unbridled effort to maximize and proliferate.
 And it will all be built atop our dear frameworks of logic and reason.

 As many entertain these wild scenarios, I hear it said that these systems are a new thinking being, one _more intelligent than us_.
 They are not; **they are exactly us!**